neuronsimulator/nrn/docs/python/simctrl/programmatic.rst

-.. method:: FInitializeHandler.allprint
+.. method:: FInitializeHandler.allprint()

-    Syntax:
-        ``fih.allprint()``

-    Description:
     Prints all the FInitializeHandler statements along with their object context in the order they will be executed during an :func:`finitialize` call.